 Sister Constance "Connie" Krstolic

-My home town is Kansas City, Kansas, and yes, I am a “Dotte” originally from Wyandotte County.
+My home town is Kansas City, Ks., and I am originally from Wyandotte County.

-I am an only child who enjoyed many cousins, aunts and uncles, there were many activities that called us all together as family.
+I am an only child who enjoyed many cousins, aunts and uncles, who often gathered together as family.
 I am grateful!

-Growing up on Strawberry Hill, the Croatian ethic neighbor brought with it much pride.
-At St. John the Baptist parish, we sang the Croatian songs, danced the dances, bowled in “The Club” under the school, learned to cook the Croatian dishes….we definitely were a community, a faith community, a fun-loving community.
-On each block, it seemed, there was a ‘mom & pop” grocery story catering to the ethic foods of that particular area of THE HILL.
+Growing up on Strawberry Hill, I took much pride in the Croatian neighborhood.
+At St. John the Baptist parish, we sang the Croatian songs, danced the dances, bowled in “The Club” under the school, and learned to cook the Croatian dishes.
+We definitely were a a fun-loving faith community.

-After Loretto, I wanted to attended college.
-I learned of this particular junior college called Donnelly College founded in 1949 by the Benedictine Sisters of Atchison Kansas .
-It was a unique college where their philosophy was “to provide the opportunity for higher education to those who otherwise would not have it.”
-At Donnelly, classes were over by noon meaning that having a job for “college money” was easier to attain than by working until 6pm somewhere in the city.
+After Loretto, I wanted to attend college.
+I learned of Donnelly College, a junior college founded in 1949 by the Benedictine Sisters of Atchison Ks.
+It was a unique college whose philosophy was “to provide the opportunity for higher education to those who otherwise would not have it.”
+At Donnelly, classes were over by noon, meaning I could work while attending school.

-I graduated from Donnelly in 1964….it was onto KU during the turbulent 60s where I found myself caught up in student leadership and the events of the era.
+I graduated from Donnelly in 1964 and then went on to KU during the turbulent 60s and found myself caught up in student leadership and the events of the era.

-In 1967, I returned to my love at Donnelly, the sisters, their prayer life….and entered Mount St. Scholastica.
-These, too, were turbulent times in the church.
-Vatican II was opening new doors……and I was walking through them.
+In 1967, I returned to my love at Donnelly, the sisters and their prayer life, and entered Mount St. Scholastica.
+These were turbulent times in the church.
+Vatican II was opening new doors, and I was walking through them.

-Eventually, that ole evangelization trait pulled up again and I found myself in the corporate world working with realtors of various companies, preaching retreats through the U.S in catholic as well as non-catholic congregations and religious communities.
-Eventually, coming back to the Mount working in Mission effectiveness with our employees and going full circle back to Donnelly as liaison between our community and Donnelly.
+Eventually, I found myself in the corporate world working with realtors of various companies, preaching retreats throughout the U.S. in catholic as well as non-catholic congregations and religious communities.
+Eventually, I came back to the Mount working in Mission effectiveness with our employees and going full circle back to Donnelly as liaison between our community and Donnelly.

-It was then, in 2011, that my prioress asked if I would serve as her sub-prioress….to serve my sisters in their needs.
-I agreed and served in this compactly for 6 years.
+In 2011, my prioress asked if I would serve as her sub-prioress to serve my sisters in their needs.
+I agreed and served in this compacity for 6 years.